castas-art/GF-YOLO/README.md

 │   └── GF-YOLO.yaml               # Full model (GF-YOLO)

-├── Experiments data/ Comparison experiments
+├── Experiments data/         Training/validation data and logs corresponding to each variant

 │   ├── A/